 David Pedrazas in Salt Lake City, Utah Can Help

 In a nutshell, the IRS pays close attention to alimony payments and child support payments and their implications to your taxable income.
 As such it is vital to work with a notable attorney all through the divorce process.
 Attorney David Pedrazas can help you answer any questions in regards to your divorce process and make a determination based on your individual needs.
-Feel free to contact the office at 801-263-7078 to schedule a free consultation and see the difference an award-winning attorney can have in your case.
+Feel free to contact the office at 801-263-7078 to schedule a Legal Case Review and see the difference an award-winning attorney can have in your case.